Eastern European Studies

-The main characteristics of the Bachelor programme in philosophy at the University of Fribourg is – in addition to the diversity of its philosophical orientation – the possibility of bilingual studies (which is an option, not an obligation) and the structure of the Bachelor programme around two axes: History of Philosophy and Systematic Philosophy.
+The main characteristics of the bachelor programme in philosophy at the University of Fribourg is in addition to the diversity of its philosophical orientation the possibility of bilingual studies (which is an option, not an obligtion) and the structure of the bachelor programme around two axes: History of Philosophy and Systematic Philosophy.

 The study plan encompasses basic subject knowledge and more advanced learning in several fields, such as mathematical methods, quantum mechanics, electrodynamics, modern optics and thermodynamics.
 Students also have the possibility of joining top-level research groups from their third year onward.